 As we had never been to the USA and were planning on visiting a number of parks we purchased the book Your Guide to the National Parks: The Complete Guide to all 59 National Parks (Second edition) to help us plan.

 It is full of detailed information about all the National Parks and details the hikes, along with their distance, difficulty level and what can be seen along the trail.
-A great book and we highly recommend it.
-Click here to purchase your copy today
+It is a great book and we highly recommend it.

 The majestic El Capitan